KihariLion/FAPM/README.md

 ----------------

 These instructions assume that the `python.exe` in your `%PATH%` meets the requirements above.
-Also, be sure to also add `virtualenv.exe` to `%PATH%` if this did not happen automatically when you installed it.
+Also, be sure to add `virtualenv.exe` to `%PATH%` if this did not happen automatically when you installed it.

 With `FAPM` as the current working directory, enter the following commands: